 Second, my parents have enough money in their IRAs to pay off their debts.
 Not much more. it seems drastic, but would it make any sense to completely pay off all (or at least a big chunk) of their debt by pulling the money out of the IRAS?

-If you have a credit or debt question you’d like to ask just use the online form.
-I’m happy to help you totally for free.My Retired Parents Had Their Account Levied by the IRS and Their Debts Are Getting Larger. - Sara by Steve Rhode
+Please post your responses and follow-up messages to me on this in the comments section below.My Retired Parents Had Their Account Levied by the IRS and Their Debts Are Getting Larger. - Sara by Steve Rhode